Belal-2000/Belal-2000/README.md

 - I’m looking to collaborate on Web projects🥇.
 - You can reach me at my Email in profile🌐.
-- I’m currently studying in fuculty of scince✨.
+- I’m currently studying in fuculty of science✨.
 - Fact: Love playing 🏓.

 ### Some knowledge I know